AmeyGhatale/Scholarship-Eligibility/README.md

 NOTE:
 I have implemented all functionalities which was mention in the assignment.
 But in swagger there is a error in the upload file function "files/uploadCSV", it is not working in swagger properly.
-So, I request you to please upload the file using Postman with API("http://localhost:8080/files/uploadCSV").
+So, I request you to please upload the file using Postman with API (" http://localhost:8080/files/uploadCSV ").
 It will get uploaded and can upload multiple files.
 Else all the functionalities are working properly in the swagger including multithreading.